-In the Building Technology: Systems program, students will have instruction and gain practical experience in electrical, plumbing/HVAC systems, timber framing and historic preservation, excavation and site layout, cabinet making and woodshop machines, and concrete.
+In the Building Technology: Systems program, students will have instruction and gain practical experience in electrical, plumbing/HVAC systems, excavation and site layout, cabinet making and woodshop machines, and concrete.
 Successful students have the potential to find well-paid jobs in the field or to go on to further education in architecture and design, civil engineering, or construction management.
 In addition, some students may enroll in a licensed apprenticeship program for electricians or plumbers who are accredited by the State of Vermont.